-A \$7.200 Land and Waters Preservation Trust grant funded by the Whitefish Area Property Owners Association and the Pine River Watershed Alliance and \$3.500 from the Robert Becker Memorial Fund covered some of the construction costs.
-Becker was a longtime Crow Wing Soil & Water Conservation District supervisor who initiated the project.
+A \$7,200 Land and Waters Preservation Trust grant funded by the Whitefish Area Property Owners Association and the Pine River Watershed Alliance and \$3,500 from the Robert Becker Memorial Fund covered some of the construction costs.
+Becker was a longtime Crow Wing Soil & Water Conservation District supervisor who initiated the project six years ago.